millerk22/millerk22.github.io/_pages/about.md

 Currently, I am supported by the DOD's National Defense Science and Engineering Graduate (NDSEG) Fellowship for the remainder of my Ph.D.
 I was previously supported by the NRT MENTOR Fellowship for the 2018-2019 academic year (Fall 2018- Summer 2019).

-I am interested in efficient machine learning that leverage the inductive biases of graph-based learning.
+I am interested in efficient machine learning algorithms that leverage the inductive biases of graph-based learning.
 I have been developing effective and scalable methods for active learning in graph-based semi-supervised classification problems.

 Contact